ivnsch/rust_android_ios/README.md

 OR

-Just run the project in Android Studio.
+Run the project in Android Studio.
 This will build, install and run.

 ### Relevant configuration files